kallaway/100-days-of-code/log.md

 **Today's Progress:** Started!

 **Thoughts:** Working on debugging the header on the Last Res0rt comic site.
 Caching issues at Cloudflare seem to be affecting my ability to make changes, though.

+*****

+### Day 5: December 17, 2017

+...
+Darn.
+I'm pretty sure this counts as a "failed round", but I'd rather keep going anyway and use it as a practice run.
+Part of what I'm dealing with / working on is issues of perfectionism, so the last thing I want to do is throw in the towel just because things fucked up a little. 😤

 <!--- # 100 Days Of Code - Log